Mikey-06/DevOps-Project/Jenkins-Installation/README.md

   sudo systemctl start jenkins.service
   ```

 - We’ll use the status command to verify that Jenkins started successfully
     ```
     sudo systemctl status jenkins
     ```

     ## STEP-02 Setting Up Jenkins

 - To set up your installation, visit Jenkins on its default port, 8080, using your server domain name or IP address: http://public_ip_:8080
-    - n the terminal window, use the cat command to display the password
+- In the terminal window, use the cat command to display the password
       ```
       sudo cat /var/lib/jenkins/secrets/initialAdminPassword
       ```